 |Refer to the Trade Waste Bylaw for all other permitted trade water characteristics.|

-Fill in the online application form below and pay the initial application fee by cash or eftpos at our Customer Service Centre, 16 Cobham Court, Porirua, during normal business hours.
+Fill in the online application form below and pay the initial application fee by cash or Eftpos at our relocated Customer Services Centre at 16 Cobham Court, Porirua, from December 8, during normal business hours.

 An officer may inspect your premises and trade waste discharge prior to processing the application.

 We’ll process your application within approximately 20 working days, and send by email your trade waste consent with any associated consent conditions.